ld4l-labs/bibliotek-o/README.md

-# biblioteko: a BIBFRAME 2 Extension Ontology
+# bibliotek-o: a BIBFRAME 2 Extension Ontology

 ## What is biblioteko?